 81% of participants stated they felt more confident about their tech job prospects after attending a bootcamp.
 Get matched to a bootcamp today.

 The average bootcamp grad spent less than six months in career transition, from starting a bootcamp to finding their first job.

 General Assembly, in other words, was losing students due to exclusionary financing models.
 Coincidentally, that report came out the same year Annie was rejected for a private student loan.
 The reason: her credit score failed to make the cutoff.
 In August of 2018, General Assembly rolled out the Catalyst Program.

-The Catalyst Program leverages a pay-for-success model known as income share agreements or ISAs.
-Although the ISA model has been offered to students for years, it’s managed to stay on the margins of financial aid, often overshadowed by the private student loan option.
+The Catalyst Program leverages a pay-for-success model known as income share agreement loans or ISAs.
+Although the ISA model has been offered to students for years, it’s managed to stay on the margins of financial aid, often overshadowed by the traditional private student loan option.
 Now, ISAs are drawing attention from bootcamps and other learning platforms that seek to expand accessibility to prospective students.

 To protect students, the ISA comes with safeguards in the form of a payment cap, minimum income threshold, set number of payments, and fixed payment window.
 This way, students are protected in both downside and upside scenarios.

-General Assembly’s ISAs work like this: Students pay a $250 deposit, after which they gain full access to the immersive courses.
+General Assembly’s ISA loans work like this: Students pay a $250 deposit, after which they gain full access to the immersive courses.
 So, they go through their chosen program for three months without having to worry about any up-front tuition payments.

 After they graduate, they still won’t have to pay for anything until they begin earning a monthly income of $3,333.34, equivalent to $40,000 annually.
 Only then do they start paying 10% of their income.